DoctorWkt/alic/docs/overview.md

 ## Functions and Function Calling

 *alic*'s functions resemble C functions.
 A function can have zero or more arguments (use `void` when there are zero arguments), and it can return zero or one value.
-All arguments and return values have to be scalar, i.e. not structures.
+All arguments and return values have to be scalar, i.e. not structures, but see `inout` below.

 Function arguments can be expressions, so you can write: